deepgorthi/dg-notes/docs/website/support.md

     pip3 install mkdocs

-Once MkDocs is installed, this material can be installed using:
+Once MkDocs is installed, this material theme can be installed using:

     pip3 install mkdocs-material